-Our tap water quality is consistently monitored by the Village, by the Illinois Environmental Protection Agency (IEPA), in the CLCJAWA Water Quality Lab, and by other independent labs.
-This aggressive water quality assurance program is thorough: bacteriological tests are conducted six times more often than required, water clarity is monitored every 10 seconds, and our water is checked for over three hundred contaminants annually.
 The Village Board has a monthly meeting schedule, and the public is always welcome to attend any of these meetings.
-Your Mayor is also a member of the Board of Directors of CLCJAWA, which meets regularly.
-Please visit the website at www.clcjawa.com for the current meeting schedule.
+Your Mayor is also a member of the Board of Directors of CLCJAWA, which meets regularly. the Please visit website www.clcjawa.com for the current meeting schedule.
 CLCJAWA provides tours of the water treatment facility, and staff members are also available for public speaking or for school visits.
 Please contact the Village or CLCJAWA for more information.